pmndrs/zustand/docs/integrations/persisting-store-data.md

 (e.g., `localStorage`, `AsyncStorage`, `IndexedDB`, etc.), thus persisting it's data.

-Note that this middleware does support both synchronous storages, like `localStorage`, and asynchronous storages, like `AsyncStorage`, but using an asynchronous storage does come with a cost.
+Note that this middleware supports both synchronous storages, like `localStorage`, and asynchronous storages, like `AsyncStorage`, but using an asynchronous storage does come with a cost.